mparker2/mparker_phd_thesis/chapter_6/text.md

 ### RNAseq read simulation and bootstrapping experiment

-For RNAseq read simulation, read counts generated using `featureCounts` [@Liao2013] for each file in the Li et al. 2016 dataset were used to inform a `polyester` [@Frazee2015] simulation of Illumina 125bp paired end reads, using the Araport11 annotation [@Cheng2017].
+For RNAseq read simulation, read counts generated using `featureCounts` [@Liao2013] for each file in the Li et al. 2016 dataset were used to inform a `polyester` version 1.10.1 [@Frazee2015] simulation of Illumina 125bp paired end reads, using the Araport11 annotation [@Cheng2017].
 Fragment length was simulated using a normal distribution with mean 250bp and standard deviation of 25bp.
 Error rate was simulated at a uniform 0.5% across samples, reads, and nucleotides.

 For the bootstrapping experiment, one or more pairs of real and simulated samples were randomly sampled from the dataset and unique splice donor/acceptor pairs in EXT9 were identified.
 Only splice sites from primary alignments, with overhangs greater than 20bp, and with more than 2 supporting reads were kept.
 For each splice site, the exonic overhang sequence 20bp upstream of the donor site and 20bp downstream of the acceptor site were extracted from the read and concatenated.
 Any splice site whose concatenated sequence was present as a contiguous kmer in the reference EXT9 sequence was assumed to be a mapping error and filtered out.
 Finally, splice sites were deduplicated by directional clustering of sequences with edit distance of one or less using `umi_tools` directional clusterer [@Smith2017].
 500 iterations were used for bootstrapping.
 67% confidence intervals were produced and plotted using `seaborn` [@Waskom2014].
+Code used for spliced read manipulation and plotting is available in Appendix \ref{splice_simulation}.

 ### Mappability analyses

-Mappability scores were generated for the TAIR10 genome using `gem-mappability` [@Derrien2012] with a kmer size of 75bp, and converted to `BigWig` format using `gem-2-wig` and `wigToBigWig` [@Kent2010].
-Minimum mappability scores for each Extensin gene were extracted using `pyBigWig` [@Ryan2018] and plotted against spliced fraction using `matplotlib` [@Hunter2007].
+Dot plots of EXT9 cDNA were generated in Python using a window size of 15bp and the Hamming distance metric.
+Mappability scores were generated for the TAIR10 genome using `gem-mappability` build 1.315 [@Derrien2012] with a kmer size of 75bp, and converted to `BigWig` format using `gem-2-wig` build 1.423 and `wigToBigWig` [@Kent2010].
+Minimum mappability scores for each Extensin gene were extracted using `pyBigWig` version 0.3.10 [@Ryan2018] and plotted against spliced fraction using `matplotlib` [@Hunter2007].
+Code is available in \ref{ext9_dotplot_and_mappability}.

 ### Sanger sequencing analysis

 For Sanger sequencing, cDNA was produced using the Invitrogen High Capacity cDNA Reverse Transcription Kit with a PolyT primer.
 Gene specific primers were used to amplify transcripts of interest by PCR.
 Products were then cloned using the Thermo Scientific CloneJET PCR cloning kit, and transformed into DH5alpha competent cells.
 Colonies were grown overnight on ampicillin and tested by colony PCR.
 Picked colonies were then grown up for a further 24 hours in liquid media before miniprepping with Qiagen QIAprep Spin Miniprep Kit.
 Plasmids were sent, with pJet1.2 forward and reverse sequencing primers, for Sanger sequencing at the Sheffield Hallamshire Hospital Core Genomics Facility.
-Sequences were aligned to the TAIR10 genome using `BLAT` [@Kent2002].
+Sequences were aligned to the TAIR10 genome using `BLAT` using the `-fine`  mode for identifying short initial and terminal exons [@Kent2002].
+Code used for alignment is available in Appendix \ref{sanger_sequencing_splice_variants}.
+Figures were produced using `IGV` [@Robinson2011; @Thorvaldsdottir2013] and `inkscape`.

 ### Differential Splicing Analysis